+9.3.4.3.
 Site-specific Orientation

-- Templates provided to areas and facilities to create PowerPoint or printed versions of Sitespecific orientations. - Delivery is by individual familiar with area or facility hazards and controls and any recent activities or conditions that have generated new hazards. - Correlating Asset Area Orientation Elements with New GTM Orientation Requirements to see how the existing orientation programs within the Asset Areas fit into this structure during the transition to a new orientation program.
+- Templates provided to areas and facilities to create PowerPoint or printed versions of Sitespecific orientations. - Delivery is by an individual who is familiar with area or facility hazards and controls and any recent activities or conditions that have generated new hazards. - Correlating Asset Area Orientation Elements with New GTM Orientation Requirements to see how the existing orientation programs within the Asset Areas fit into this structure during the transition to a new orientation program.